Appearances and Cons

 Posted in: Appearances and Cons by Scott H. Andrews

-Feel free to say hello, if you see me in the halls (or in the bar).
-I’m always delighted to meet BCS authors and readers.
+I will have a stack of shiny BCS flyers and new postcards of the cover of Best of BCS Year Seven.
+Feel free to say hello, if you see me in the halls or in the bar.
+I’m always delighted to meet authors, podcast listeners, and readers.

 Leave a Comment »